UniversalDependencies/docs/treebanks/yue/index.md

 This treebank has been part of Universal Dependencies since the UD v2.1 release.

-The following people have contributed to making this treebank part of UD: Kim Gerdes, Herman Leung.
+The following people have contributed to making this treebank part of UD: Kim Gerdes, John Lee, Herman Leung, Tak-sum Wong.

 Repository: [UD_Cantonese](https://github.com/UniversalDependencies/UD_Cantonese)